-In the UK \pm 5-10 billion is lost to scams every year but, as well as the financial detriment of falling victim to a scam, a person defrauded in their own home is 2.5 times more likely to die or go into care within a year.
+In the UK £5-10 billion is lost to scams every year but, as well as the financial detriment of falling victim to a scam, a person defrauded in their own home is 2.5 times more likely to die or go into care within a year.

 Scams are targeted at people by post, telephone, online or on the doorstep.
+Look out for:

-Look out for unsolicited contact, making a 'too good to be true' statement such as you have won a prize draw, are due a tax rebate or a refund for poor service and asking for a fee or bank details to provide it contact informing that your personal or account details have been compromised and needing you to verify some details doorstep traders selling products such as home improvements, cleaning or lifestyle products for example reclining furniture any contact that you are not expecting.
+- unsolicited contact, making a 'too good to be true' statement such as you have won a prize draw, are due a tax rebate or a refund for poor service and asking for a fee or bank details to provide it contact informing that your personal or account details have been compromised and needing you to verify some details doorstep traders selling products such as home improvements, cleaning or lifestyle products e.g. reclining furniture any contact that you are not expecting - a new friend or partner who you have never met asking you to send (loan) money to them